Inuit languages: Geographic distribution and variants

 The Inuit languages are a fairly closely linked set of languages which can be broken up using a number of different criteria.
 Traditionally, Inuit describe dialect differences by means of place names to describe local idiosyncrasies in language: The dialect of Igloolik versus the dialect of Iqaluit, for example.
 However, political and sociological divisions are increasingly the principal criteria for describing different variants of the Inuit languages because of their links to different writing systems, literary traditions, schools, media sources and borrowed vocabulary.
 This makes any partition of the Inuit language somewhat problematic.
-This article will use labels that try to synthesise linguistic, sociolinguistic and political considerations in splitting up the Inuit dialect spectrum.
+This article will use labels that try to synthesize linguistic, sociolinguistic and political considerations in splitting up the Inuit dialect spectrum.
 This scheme is not the only one used or necessarily one used by Inuit themselves, but its labels do try to reflect the usages most seen in popular and technical literature.

 In addition to the territories listed below, some 7,000 Greenlandic speakers are reported to live in mainland Denmark, and according to the 2001 census roughly 200 self-reported Inuktitut native speakers regularly live in parts of Canada which are outside traditional Inuit lands.

 Alaska

-Of the roughly 13,000 Alaskan Iñupiat, as few as 3000 may still be able to speak the Iñupiaq, with most of them over the age of 40.
-Alaskan Inupiat speak three distinct dialects, which have difficult mutual intelligibility:
+Of the roughly 13,000 Alaskan Iñupiat, as few as 3,000 may still be able to speak Iñupiaq, with most of them over the age of 40.
+Alaskan Iñupiat speak three distinct dialects, which have difficult mutual intelligibility: